messatsuu/c-shell/README.md

 # C SHELL

-Small shell project to learn more about C. Might actually make this halfway POSIX compliant.
+Small shell project to learn more about C. Interested in learning about POSIX standards.

 ## TODOs ordered by priority